BielColl/Human-Motion-Dataset-in-the-Wild-MAT-/README.md

 * *./cameraCalibration.py*: Small library with several functions to obtain the intrinsic parameters of a camera.
 While a camera can be calibrated using a single image, if several images are used the results improve.
 As an input, one can use a set of individual pictures or a video.
 If the input is a video, the script itself will extract a set of frames to execute the calibration.
 * *./cameraParameters.npz*: Example of the saved output of the calibration.
 It contains the intrinsic matrix and the distortion parameters.

+## Projection

+This folder contains the MATLAB scripts used for projecting MVN Awinda data onto the video frames.

+Folder main contents:

+* *./poseProjectionMultiplePnP.m*: Main interactive app to project MVNX data to a sequence of frames.
+It starts by manually selecting the joints seen at the frame.
+To increase the number of points in the EPnP algorithm, several frames of the same sequence can be used.
+Then, the EPnP algorithm is run and the projections is shown on screen.
+If the results can be improved, the app lets the user redefine the manually selected points or manually tweak the camera pose while visualizing the changes in the projection.

+* *./iterativePnP.m*: Script that applies an EPnP algorithm to obtain the camera pose in the sequence.
+Because of the noise that could be introduced in the manually selected points by the user, this script applies several changes to the initial points.
+Minor translations are applied to each point at every iteration and, then, the EPnP algorithm is applied.
+Then, the points are reprojected using the R and T obtained and are compared with the points selected by the user, computing a projection error.
+The script saves the best set of initial points and returns the corresponding R and T matrices.

+* *./addNoise2Points.m*: Script that adds noise to the initial points selected by the user, to apply the minor translations mentioned above.
+* *./changeCoordinateSystem.m* Given a point expressed in the coordinate system A, the axis of another coordinate system B in A and the position of B in A, return the point expressed in B.
+* *./createProjectionsMP4.m*, *./createProjectionsGif.m*: Exports a projected sequence in MP4 or GIF, respectively.
+* *./knownProjection.m*: Given a set of intrinsic and extrinsic parameters, shows on screen the resulting projected sequence.
+* *./undistort.m*: Undistorts a frame using the distortion coefficients of the camera.
+* *./videocamera_calibration.mat*: Contains the intrinsic parameters of the camera used